This article demonstrates configuring and sending a URL button to a specific Slack channel using Quickwork.

 Configuring the trigger

-- Under the Trigger section, choose the Scheduler by Quickwork app from the drop-down menu in the Apps list present right below the New Trigger button.
+- Under the Event section, choose the Scheduler by Quickwork app from the drop-down menu in the Apps list present right below the New Trigger button.

 - Select the trigger event, New scheduled event, from the drop-down menu in the Triggers field.